EdLWEISS186/dac-dual-node-cgnat-setup/DAC-Contributions/dac-wallet-intelligence-layer/wallet-intelligence-layer-v1/README.md

 Max Score      : 100
 ```

+The scoring policy remains `WIL-v1.3.3` because v1.4.x adds historical windowing and UI wording improvements, not a scoring formula change.

 ---

 ## Major Release Highlights

 This section summarizes the major milestones across the Wallet Intelligence Layer releases.
 For detailed per-version changes, see the [Changelog](#changelog).

+### v1.4.x — Historical Activity Windowing

+The v1.4.x series adds time-based activity analysis to the Wallet Intelligence Layer.

+Major additions:

+- **7D / 30D / All Time windows** — separates recent wallet activity from lifetime activity.
+- **Timestamp-based detection** — uses explorer timestamps when available.
+- **Block timestamp fallback** — attempts limited RPC-based block timestamp resolution when explorer timestamps are not available.
+- **Horizontal activity window UI** — displays 7D, 30D, and All Time as one horizontal activity variable.
+- **Stake Tx Count / Unstake Tx Count** — separates event count from amount-based stake movement.
+- **Net Staked** — shows the net DACC amount staked within a time window.
+- **Estimated Current Stake** — shown in the All Time window as the lifetime stake-in minus decoded stake-out estimate.
+- **Historical metadata in Raw JSON** — includes mode, confidence, data coverage, and window-level metrics.

+The main goal of this series is to help users and community testers understand whether a wallet is currently active, recently active, or mainly historically active.

+---

 ### v1.3.x — Official Participation Signals